UNiXMIT/UNiXextend/docs/AcuXDBC-WINDOWS.md

 ```
 FILE_SUFFIX   			DAT
 INVALID_NUMERIC_DATA	ZERO
 READ_ONLY			    YES
 ```

 Each variable has a brief description in the file itself, so have a look at it before you run the first tests.

 ---

-**Creation of a system catalog**
+### Creation of a system catalog

 Next step is to create the SYSTEM CATALOG and load xfd files in it.
-**N.B.** Please note that the syscat directory has to be before proceeding to the next step.

-TO CREATE A SYSCAT, use ainit.bat (ainit -help to show the usage)
+To create a syscat, use ainit.bat (ainit -help to show the usage)

 ```
 ainit -d C:\any-path-you-like\syscat